NT201 Jesus and the Gospels

 Assessments will be advised first week of class.

-Elwell, Walter A. and Yarbrough, Robert W. Encountering the New Testament: A Historical and Theological Survey (3rd Ed.; Grand Rapids: Baker Academic, 2013).
+Elwell, Walter A. and Robert W. Yarbrough.
+Encountering the New Testament: A Historical and Theological Survey, (3rd ed.; Grand Rapids, MI: Baker Academic, 2013).

-New Testament: Its Literature and Theology (Grand Rapids: Eerdmans, 2001).
+Achtemeier, Paul J., Joel B. Green and Marianne Meye Thompson, Introducing the New Testament: Its Literature and Theology (Grand Rapids, MI: Eerdmans, 2001).

 To see what the MST Distance material looks like, you can try out three sample lessons from three different subjects by clicking below: